cballenar/.dotfiles/keyboard/beekeeb-piantor/README.md

 - Only the right pad is used for this.
 - Left pad to still find a use.
 Media tool (drawing, video, audio) companion?

-### Layer 4: Gaming
+### Layer 5/6: Gaming

 - Removes Home Row Mods and places them in side and bottom keys.
 - Changes h, j, k, l to left, top, bottom, right.
-- This has only been tested with platformers.
+(Platformers)

 ### Layer 10/11/12: Alternative Layout